 The green swordtail is a small-bodied colourful species which are popular aquarium fish.
 Swordtails are generally less than 80 mm in length but can grow up to 120 mm (Allen et al. 2002).
 Swordtails found in aquariums are usually orange in colour, however feral populations often take on a bronze or olive colour in natural waterways.
 Green swordtails have been introduced into two waterways on the north coast of NSW.

 It is extremely difficult if not impossible to eradicate pest fish once they become established in the wild.
 It is therefore vital to prevent non-native species such as the swordtail from entering or spreading within our waterways.

 Green swordtails originate from Mexico and Belize, Central America.
-It is a member of the Poeciliidae family (livebearing toothcarps), which also includes the noxious fish Gambusia holbrooki commonly referred to as Eastern gambusia (also known as 'mosquito–fish'), and pest fish Xiphophorus maculatus (also known as the platy-fish).
+It is a member of the Poeciliidae family (livebearing toothcarps), which also includes the pest fish Gambusia holbrooki commonly referred to as Eastern gambusia (also known as 'mosquito–fish'), and pest fish Xiphophorus maculatus (also known as the platy-fish).
 Swordtails are highly variable in colour but are usually bright orange on both body and fins with alternating silver and orange lines along the trunk.
 Feral populations often take on a bronze or olive colour with an orange-red mid lateral stripe in natural waterways (McDowall 1996).